TedHusted/awake/awake.md

 “Yes, Tessa has been very helpful.”

-“Would a meeting work for you at, say, ten hundred tango?
-That’s thirteen-hundred here in romeo time — 1 PM your time.
-Noah and I can use a FBI conference room and link up with yours.”
+“Would a meeting work for you at, say, ten-hundred-tango?
+That’s thirteen-hundred here in romeo time — one pm your time.
+Noah and I can use a FBI conference room and link up with yours at the NTSB.”

 “Sure.
 Can I text an invite to your agency phone number?”